 The RN Navigator is a member of the patient's care team and acts as a patient advocate providing proactive outreach to patients with chronic illness for the duration of their chronic care condition.
-The RN Navigator facilitates communication and coordinates care with physicians, the providers' clinic, hospital facilities, family, caregivers and other community healthcare providers and implements creative to meet members/ healthcare needs without compromising quality of outcomes.
+The RN Navigator facilitates communication and coordinates care with physicians, the providers' clinic, hospital facilities, family, caregivers, and other community healthcare providers and implements creative to meet members/ healthcare needs without compromising the quality of outcomes.
 The RN Navigator will identify and enroll patients with chronic health conditions and/or refer to other programs as appropriate.
 The RN Navigator will support transitions of care as assigned and/or chronic condition support or health/wellness programs for the assigned population.

 The position responsibilities also include supporting health risk reduction through goal setting, behavioral change, patient education, and identification of social determinants with appropriate community referrals.
 In addition, the RN Navigator focuses on reducing preventable admissions, readmissions, and preventable ED visits by supporting discharge planning to the next level of care and educating patients regarding the appropriate setting for care.
 The RN Navigator connects the patient to health care providers and community resources to ensure ongoing quality of care.
-The nurse also promotes optimal person-centered care that supports and empowers individuals, respects individual choices and meets health care needs of patients.
+The nurse also promotes optimal person-centered care that supports and empowers individuals, respects individual choices and meets the health care needs of patients.

-Facilitates communication and provides care coordination along the continuum of care including inpatient care team as well as the physician and community care team
+Facilitates communication and provides care coordination along with the continuum of care including inpatient care team as well as the physician and community care team

 Ensures appropriate management/stabilization of chronic medical conditions to prevent readmission and promote optimal outcomes